Taylor repeats as Supreme Showman

-AUBURN — On a night when DeKalb County 4-H honored all of its premier showmanship champions over 30 years, Carlie Taylor joined an elite club of multi-year winners.
+AUBURN — On a night when DeKalb County 4-H honored all of its supreme showmanship champions over 30 years, Carlie Taylor joined an elite club of multi-year winners.

 A reunion of past champions dating back to the contest’s origin in 1992 saw 17 of them attend to help introduce a large, new traveling trophy for the winner.
 The ceremony also showed that girls have won the prestigious title in nine of the last 10 years.

 Continuing that dominance, every one of Friday’s seven competitors was a young woman.
-The competition matched the best showmanship performers from seven species in individual livestock shows earlier during fair week.
+The competition matched the best showmanship performers from seven species in individual livestock shows earlier in the week at the DeKalb County Free Fall Fair.
 It required them to prove their versatility by showing six different species over the course of two hours in the ring.

-Taylor came in not only as the 2020 winner, but also because she ranked as the supreme champion of showmanship at this summer’s Indiana State Fair.
+Taylor came in not only as the 2020 winner, but also as the supreme champion of showmanship at this summer’s Indiana State Fair.

 Still, she faced a talented field that included Lauren Brown, the 2019 county champion, and Madison Haynes, this year’s state fair runner-up and Taylor’s best friend, as well as Bree McComb, Kiersten Haynes, Baylee Doster and Braelyn May.

-Show judge Kelley Sheiss for Larwill said it was hard for her to pick a winner.
+Friday’s show judge, Kelley Sheiss of Larwill, said it was hard for her to pick a winner.

 “It was extremely close” on the score sheet, especially among the top three, Sheiss said.
 “It was a matter of finding the right answers to the questions I asked and some of the small intricacies that maybe they might have done differently to set them apart from their other competitors tonight.”